nikolasburk/magic-relay-mutations/relay-mutations.md

   }

   getVariables() {
-    const {pokemonName, pokemonUrl} = this.props
     return {
-      name: pokemonName,
+      name: this.props.name,
-      url: pokemonUrl
+      url: this.props.url,
     }
   }
 ```

-Notice that the `props` of a `Relay.Mutation` are passed to it through its constructor.
+Notice that the `props` of a `Relay.Mutation` are passed through its constructor.
 Here, we simply provide the `name` and the `url` of the Pokemon that is to be created.

 Now, on to the interesting parts.
 In `getFatQuery()`, we need to specify the parts that might change due to the mutation.
 Here, we simply specify the `viewer`: